 You might be surprised by how much of an impact a simple smile can have on how others perceive you.
-People will see you as friendly, happy, and an all-around positive person.
+People will see you as a friendly, happy, and all-around positive person.
 Not smiling, on the other hand, may have others walking a wide berth around you.

-Here are some important tips on the etiquette of smiling:
+Here are some important tips on the etiquette of smiling.

 - Allow your whole face to smile—You will look more genuinely pleasant, or even happy, when your cheeks move upward, the corners of your eyes crinkle, and your eyes become narrower and sometimes actually appear closed.